erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 They will be important when we start searching for the enzymes and proteins.

 You can click on the arrows to find out more about a reaction.
-An important piece of information on reaction pages are the pathways a reaction participates in; *compare* the first reaction with the last in the above example.
+Important pieces of information on reaction pages are the pathways a reaction participates in; *compare* the first reaction with the last in the above example.

 It is a bit of an art to study a pathway and identify which steps and enzymes might be good candidates as markers for the pathway, as, in many cases, different pathways cross each other so that reactions and compounds participate in many pathways.
 Moreover, reactions in pathways do not necessarily run in only one direction but are equilibrium reactions whose direction are determined by the concentrations of compounds on either side of the reaction.
 In the L-serine and L-glycine pathway as described in EcoCyc, you can see that all arrows except one have arrowheads on both sides, indicating they're equilibrium reactions.
+This is in itself not a show-stopper when it comes to finding good protein markers for pathways as it's not uncommon that equilibrium reactions predominantly go in one direction.
+One can, for example, assume that concentrations of glycine and 5,10-tetrahydrofolate are normally not sufficient to drive the reaction to the right in the above scheme.
+In the "pathway summary" below the pathway diagram in EcoCyc, they mention that 5,10-tetrahydrofolate is the "the major source of one-carbon units in many organisms", which likely means it's used up for synthesis of other compounds relatively rapidly.

 In the example above, there are no enzymes that consist of more than one protein, although this is rather common.
 The below shows how that looks.

 ![RNR reaction](img/rnr.png)

-An example of how reactions with multicomponent enzymes look.
-Besides two genes coding for proteins in the enzyme, there are two, paralogous pairs: *nrdA/nrdB* and *nrdE/nrdF* respectively.
+Besides two genes coding for two different proteins in the enzyme, there are two, paralogous pairs in the *E. coli* genome: *nrdA/nrdB* and *nrdE/nrdF* respectively.

 ### Protein databases